 The European Commission can propose additional measures, should its assessment of the Member States’ progress in implementing their plans show that the EU is not on track to achieve the 2030 target.

-The revised directive proposes to extend beyond 2020 the application of the energy savings obligation scheme, which requires utility companies to help their consumers use 1.5 % less energy each year.
+The revised directive proposed to extend beyond 2020 the application of the energy savings obligation scheme, which required utility companies to help their consumers use 1.5 % less energy each year.

-The possibility to use both energy efficiency obligation schemes and alternative measures has been retained.
+The possibility to use both energy efficiency obligation schemes and alternative measures was retained.

-The European Commission Proposal also aims to make the rules on energy metering and billing clearer.
+The European Commission Proposal also aimed to make the rules on energy metering and billing clearer.